 If you’re looking for a Velveeta substitute, there are many options available.
 Our favorite is a mixture of cream cheese and shredded cheddar.

-American cheese is a good melting cheese option and is also processed.
+American cheese is a good melting option and is also processed.
 Other substitutes to consider include cheddar, Colby, Monterey Jack, and provolone.

 Rosemary Hall says